offchan42/python-mmap-ipc/README.md

 - Make the client read the image only if it's new.
 This can be done by putting a counter/timestamp number into the file and check it against your previous image's counter/timestamp.
+- Write timestamp into the file, and when you read the image, subtract the new timestamp by the file's timestamp, that will tell your true latency.
 - Write client in other language that supports memory mapped file.
 You should be able to read the image from the python server.
+- Lock the file or make sure the file is completely written before reading to ensure that the reader does not read the file while it's being written.
+  Or you can add timestamp at the front and back of the file and compare their equality.
+If they are equal when reading, it means the file is written completely.

 ## Requirements